 A child abuse report is filed every 10 seconds.

-Survivors are empowered and validated both by telling their stories in a safe space and by reading the stories of others, which lets them know that they are not alone and are part of a larger, sympathetic community.
+both by telling their stories in a safe space and by reading the stories of others, ensuring they were not alone, but part of a larger, sympathetic community.

-Readers are given insight into the long-lasting and damaging impact of abuse, which builds a larger community of understanding, and that is where the real work of ending violence can begin.
+into the long-lasting and damaging impact of abuse, building a larger community of awareness and understanding so that the real work of ending violence can begin.

 The volunteers who manage this site are NOT trained professionals, nor experts in any sense of the word.
-This site is not intended to take the place of a true domestic violence advocacy website, such as the National Coalition Against Domestic Violence. or a true rape, abuse, and incest crisis support site, such as RAINN.
-Please visit those sites for support.
-If you are a victim of domestic violence and you need help, call the National Domestic Violence Hotline: 1-800-799-SAFE (7233).
-There are additional resources listed here.
+This site is not intended to take the place of a true domestic violence advocacy website

 One of the last hurdles to eradicating abuse is the culture of silence and shame that exists yet today.
 You very likely have people in your life that are being abused, you just don't realize it.
 Victims are led to believe they are alone, that no one will believe them, and that people will think less of them.
 Heavy societal pressure generally falls on the victim (ie, "Why doesn't she leave?") instead of on the person committing the crime (ie, "Why does he do that?")